gillianbc/react-udemy-expenses/README-APPFLOW.md

 The onSubmit() function will dispatch:
 - the action returned by function addExpense(expense) After dispatching the action, the root page (dashboard) is re-rendered via props.history.push('/')

+## ExpenseForm
+Used by both the EditExpensePage and the AddExpensePage.
+Class-based component that inherits from React-component.
+Its render() method provides an html form with all the input fields for adding/editing an expense plus a submit button.
+The onSubmit() callback function will be called when the form is submitted via the submit button.
+The constructor sets the state object to the fields required for an expense, using defaults if no expense was passed in.
+Defines event handlers for the form field events.

 ## expenses actions
 A set of functions that return actions for expenses.  e.g. the addExpense() function will return an object with type: 'ADD_EXPENSE'